-To receive an I-20 or Certificate of Eligibility for Non-Immigrant (F-1) Student Status from AACC, you must meet the admission requirements for international students.
+To receive an I-20 or Certificate of Eligibility for Non-Immigrant (F-1) Student Status from AACC, you must meet the admission requirements for international students

-Admission application is FREE.
+The admission application is FREE.

-These documents should verify graduation from secondary and postsecondary schools attended.
+These documents should verify graduation from secondary and post-secondary schools attended.
 If you attended another college or university in the U.S., official transcripts from that school also must be submitted.

 Anne Arundel Community College (AACC)